fmaussion/global_glacier_volume_paper/README.md

 6. `M22-F19 volume difference uncorrected (%)`: (column 4 - column 5) / (column 5) * 100
 7. `M22 volume on subset (km³)`: "subset" refers to a subset of glaciers in this region with M22 data coverage > 95%.
 The volume is recalculated as in column 4, but for this subset.
 8. `F19 volume on subset (km³)`: glacier volume from F19 on the same subset as column 7.
 Columns 7 and 8 allow a "true" comparison, comparing the two datasets over a domain where both dataset have a good coverage.
-9. `M22-F19 volume difference on subset (%)`: : (column 7 - column 8) / (column 8) * 100.
-Fair comparison of the two datasets.
+9. `M22-F19 volume difference on subset (%)`: (column 7 - column 8) / (column 8) * 100.
+Fair comparison of the two datasets
 10. `VAS parameter c`: the regional parameter `c` in the volume area scaling `V` = `c A^gamma`.
-Fitted on M22 data processed by us over all glaciers in the subset.
+Fitted on M22 data processed by us over all glaciers in the subset
 11. `VAS parameter gamma`: the regional parameter `gamma` in the volume area scaling `V` = `c A^gamma`.
-Fitted on M22 data processed by us over all glaciers in the subset.
+Fitted on M22 data processed by us over all glaciers in the subset
 12. `M22 volume corrected method 1 (km³)`: regional glacier volume by M22 (column 7) upscaled to the total RGI area using method 1 (V-A scaling) and the parameters in columns 10 and 11.
-See Hock and others for details.
+See Hock and others for details
 13. `M22 volume corrected method 2 (km³)`: regional glacier volume (column 7) upscaled to the RGI area using method 2 (based on F19 data).
-See Hock and others for details.
+See Hock and others for details
-14. `M22-F19 volume difference method 1 (%)`: (column 12 - column 5) / (column 5) * 100.
+14. `M22-F19 volume difference method 1 (%)`: (column 12 - column 5) / (column 5) * 100
 15. `M22-F19 volume difference method 2 (%)`: (column 13 - column 5) / (column 5) * 100.
-By design, this should be the same as column 9 and is used for verification.
+By design, this should be the same as column 9 and is used for verification